For people whose behaviour may challenge

-People with behaviour that challenges may repeatedly self-harm, damage their surroundings, or abuse others verbally or physically.
+People with behaviour that challenges may have a history of repeatedly self-harming, damaging their surroundings, or abusing others verbally or physically.

-At Dimensions, we know that challenging behaviour is invariably a learned response; it is a way for a person to control their environment when they cannot otherwise communicate their hopes, needs and fears.
+At Dimensions, we know that challenging behaviour is invariably a form of communication; it is a way for a person to control their environment when they cannot otherwise communicate their hopes, needs and fears.

-By helping individuals to make structured changes to their environment– for example their staff, housing, what they eat or wear or what they do – levels of challenging behaviour drop away.
+The thirty members of our Positive Behaviour Support team specialise in understanding the roots of challenging behaviour and helping individuals to make structured changes to their environment– for example their staff, their housing, what they eat or wear or what they do.

 Find out more about our services for people with challenging behaviour using ‘Find local services’ at the top of the page.